kallaway/100-days-of-code/log.md

 **Thoughts:** I had a lot of fun with bootstrap, which was not a surprise...
 But the fun I had with RegEx was.
 And it was a good confidence boost which was needed after a week struggling to understand what is supposed to be the basics.
 I kinda want to find a little project in javascript to have more fun.

 **Link to work:** Twitted a little (@MagaliMilbergue)

+### Day 6: June 13, 2019.

+**Today's Progress**: Continued my learning journey with Javascript and began the first project for free code camp.

+**Thoughts:** Javascript was okay, I think I'm getting it a little better now, still a lot of work to do.
+The project is fun, it's a tribute page, doing it about Roxane Gay.

+**Link to work:** Twitted a little (@MagaliMilbergue)